|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Whether you're working with a rib-eye, New York strip, or any other cut of your choice, there's truly no better way to cook a steak a home than with a cast-iron pan.
-The sizzling hot pan helps you get a beautiful golden-brown sear, while the technique of finishing the steaks in the oven helps prevent overcooking of the exterior.
+The sizzling hot pan helps you get a beautiful golden-brown sear, while the technique of finishing the steaks in the oven helps prevent overcooking.

 A cast-iron pan may not give you the same picture-perfect marks or smoky flavor as the grill, but many prefer pan-seared steaks because they have better, more uniform browning—and more browning equals more flavor.
 Once you learn a few tricks, you can create a restaurant-quality steak dinner in just a few minutes at home.

-Why a Cast-Iron Is the Best Pan for Cooking Steak
+Why Cast Iron Is the Best Pan for Steak

 Helpful Tips for Cooking Steak on Cast Iron

 Before you begin, set the steaks out for at least 20 minutes so they reach room temperature.
-Get the pan sizzling hot and preheat the oven so you can finish the pan-seared steak and reach your ideal doneness without burning the outside of the steak.
+Get the pan sizzling hot, and preheat the oven.
+You'll finish steak in the oven, reaching your ideal doneness without burning the outside of the steak.

 Even if your cast iron pan is perfectly seasoned, you do want to use some oil.
 The reason for this is that while the surface of the pan may appear very smooth, it is full of pockmarks and divots on the microscopic level.
 The oil fills in those divots and helps transfer heat evenly from the pan to the food.
 Opt for a neutral-tasting oil with a high smoke point to avoid a burnt taste); extra-virgin olive oil and butter cannot withstand the high temperatures required.